💮Stack Based Buffer Overflow

 Monitoring of the entire system

-contains the Instruction Register
+The CU contains the Instruction Register (IR)

 Central Processing Unit